CopernicaMarketingSoftware/Documentation/Mailerq/4.0/php-example.md

  * result.php
  * Script that connects to RabbitMQ, and takes all messages from
  * the result message queue.
 This could be useful when you want to
- * parse messages from a custom queue and later re-post them to a queue.
+ * parse messages from a custom queue and later re-post them, for example
+ * to the outbox queue.
  */

 // include the settings